Yeok-c/IC382_ESP32CAM/3D files/Readme.txt

 Plate x1

 Additionally you'll need
-A bunch of M3 screws
+A bunch of M3 screws for locking in servo
+A bunch of M2 screws for locking in servo horn
 8x M5 screws
 2x M8 screws

-Bearing (I used old ones I had lying around, I don't know the specifications so its only here for reference, don't print it, buy it!)
+Bearing - I used old ones I had lying around, specifications are in the report but I don't have the reference number